dijasila/GPAW/doc/documentation/do-gmf/do-gmf.rst

 .. _do-gmf:

 ==================================================================================
-Excited-State Calculations with Direct Optimization and Generalized Mode Following
+Excited State Calculations with Direct Optimization and Generalized Mode Following
 ==================================================================================

 The main challenge of variational density functional calculations of excited electronic